Berkeley-MDes/tdf-fa24-equilet/_tutorials/demos_particle_workbench/publish_subscribe/README.md

 ### To use/test

-1. Turn the knob on the `photon2` designated as the publisher
+1. Turn both devices on (making sure that the subscriber is connected to your computer via USB)
-1. Look in the serial monitor (make sure you've selected a port in the monitor window as well as enabling monitoring) for values that are captured over the cloud!
+1. Look in the serial monitor for values that are captured over the cloud!
+  - make sure you've selected a port in the serial monitor window
+  - enabling monitoring